-Good customer service is key to good customer relationships, and has big payoffs.
+Good customer service is key to good customer relationships and has big payoffs.

 For many, Twitter has become a de facto online customer service platform.
 For instance, every month Twitter users send over 100,000 questions, complaints, and comments to major US airlines (Twitter internal data, November 2015).

 During the busy holiday travel season, we wanted to see exactly how much customer service on Twitter is worth.
-We partnered with Applied Marketing Science to analyze public interactions between airlines and their customers.
+We partnered with Applied Marketing Science to analyse public interactions between airlines and their customers.

 Our main finding: prompt customer service really does pay off.
 Customers who received replies from airlines on Twitter were more satisfied with their experience, more willing to recommend the airline, and willing to pay more money for a ticket for that airline in the future.